 Cannell was a safe pair of hands, and the geographical variety was a good call, but they were all untried ideas, and with a Star Trek show as your flagship maybe you needed to go a little more geeky...

-By comparison, The WB launched five days earlier with a variety of sitcoms and youth-oriented programming that at least lasted a while before becoming the station Buffy was on...
+By comparison, The WB launched five days earlier with a variety of sitcoms and youth-oriented programming and some ran for years as it added dramas and became the station Buffy was on...

 My only personal experience of something like this was the launch of the then Channel 5 in 1997, which was most of a day every day, and offhand all I can remember was The Jack Docherty Show and I think Hercules: The Legendary Journeys started pretty soon.